JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/authorization_code.md

 var spotify = new SpotifyClient(config);
 ```

+For a real example, have a look at [Example.ASP](https://github.com/JohnnyCrazy/SpotifyAPI-NET/tree/master/SpotifyAPI.Web.Examples/Example.ASP).
+This also uses the great package `AspNet.Security.OAuth.Spotify` which takes care of the OAuth flow inside of `ASP.NET`.

 ## Using Spotify.Web.Auth

 For cross-platform CLI and desktop apps (non `UWP` apps), `Spotify.Web.Auth` can be used to supply a small embedded Web Server for the code retrieval.